Changissnz/selfinterest/README.md

 provide the bases for stability that are, in turn, required by spheres of influence to efficiently operate and command consistent relevance in the manner of projection.
-Stability comes in many forms, with regards to contexts of human beings, so much that the only measurable characteristics of the concept are through the socio-economic labels, belonging to one comprehensive labeling system that is correctly used, of specific individuals.
+Stability comes in many forms, with regards to contexts of human beings, so much that the only objectively measurable characteristics of the concept are through the socio-economic labels, belonging to one comprehensive labeling system that is correctly used, of specific individuals.
 The field of socio-economics, being as ubiquitious in the applications of human activity as it is, focuses much on the material possessions and political status of individuals in a region.
 Because of this focus, the practical uses of socio-economics is